Ed Davis (criminal): Escape from McAlester

 After nine months in prison, Davis escaped the McAlester state penitentiary with Robert Smith and Edmond Hardin on May 26, 1932.
 Hardin was quickly recaptured while still on foot but Davis and Smith were able to escape by stealing a car.
 Davis then attempted to try his hand at bank robbery and joined veteran outlaws Jim Clark and Frank Sawyer.
 The gang's time was short-lived however.
 On June 17, the three were arrested by police near Black Rock, Arkansas.
 In addition to driving a stolen car, they were also charged with a bank robbery carried out hours before in Fort Scott, Kansas.
-The robbery was actually committed by the Barker Gang, however Davis and his partners were wrongly convicted on the robbery and given long jail terms.
+The robbery was actually committed by the Barker Gang, however Davis and his partners were wrongfully convicted on the robbery and given long jail terms.

 Time with the Bailey-Underhill Gang

 Davis escaped from prison once again, this time taking part in a mass escape from the Kansas state prison in Lansing on May 30, 1933.
 He was one of twelve convicts including Harvey Bailey, Robert "Big Bob" Brady, Wilbur Underhill, Jim Clark and seven others.
 He briefly joined Bailey-Underhill gang in two major robberies, first as the getaway driver in Black Rock on June 16 and in Kingfisher, Oklahoma on August 9, Davis later being identified with Clark and Bailey from prison mugshots.
-Bailey was arrested at a ranch by federal agents two days later, the FBI then looking for George "Machine Gun" Kelly, and was wrongly charged as an accessory to the Charles Urchel kidnapping case.
+Bailey was arrested at a ranch by federal agents two days later, the FBI then looking for George "Machine Gun" Kelly, and was wrongfully charged as an accessory to the Charles Urchel kidnapping case.

 With Bailey in jail, the Bailey-Underhill gang broke up and Davis decided to strike out alone.
 He began a one-man crime spree raiding countless banks in central Texas with such success that police began referring to him as "The Fox".
 By late-September 1933, Davis decided he had gained enough money to retire and moved with his wife to California.
 He was also considering surgical removal of various prison tattoos.